Our Services

 Some people are initially diagnosed with major depression instead of bipolar disorder.
 Antidepressants alone may worsen symptoms in bipolar patients, especially by triggering mania or rapid cycling.

-If you're experiencing symptoms but haven't received a clear diagnosis yet, you can use a free AI-powered Bipolar Disorder symptom checker to help identify patterns that may be important to discuss with your doctor.
+If you're experiencing symptoms but haven't received a clear diagnosis yet, Ubie's free AI-powered Bipolar Disorder symptom checker can help you identify important patterns and prepare meaningful questions before your next doctor's appointment.

 Some medications help at first but lose effectiveness.
 Others improve mania but not depression (or vice versa).